Leadership Team

 Dr. McOlvin is the Director of Inclusion and Special Education for PUC Schools.
 In this role, she oversees the special education departments in all PUC schools and helps to support teachers and leaders in developing effective special education practice that promotes inclusion.
 She also manages the PUC Special Education Support Team.
 Dr. McOlvin is an active member of LAUSD’s Charter Operated Programs SELPA (Option 3) and maintains collaborative relationships with LAUSD and local charter agencies.
 Throughout her career, she has held a multitude of roles in special education from paraprofessional, to vocational tech lead, wrap-around care provision, and special education teacher, and special education teacher support provider.
 Dr. McOlvin worked in a residential school setting in New York, in traditional district and community day schools in Philadelphia, as well as in charter schools in Los Angeles.
 This cumulative experience has inspired the need for life-long learning to best support systems that provide access to quality education for students with diverse needs.
 Dr. McOlvin holds a B.S. in English and Education from Villanova University, an M.Ed in Special Education from Chestnut Hill College, and she gained her doctorate in the Educational Leadership Program at UCLA in June of 2018.

-Director of Compliance
+Director of Behavior Intervention

 Miguel Saenz